19 Daily Habits That Make You Less Productive (And What to Do)

 10. Not Embracing a 2-Minute Rule During Meetings

-As every meeting should have an agenda and an appointed person monitoring, each meeting should also go by the two-minute rule.
+Just as every meeting should have an agenda and an appointed person monitoring, each meeting should also go by the two-minute rule.

-This means whoever has the floor to talk or constructively debate, they only have two minutes to make their point before another person talks.
+This means whoever has the floor to talk or constructively debate only has two minutes to make their point before another person talks.

-This destroys and back-to-back banters between opposing opinions (always based on emotion, not logic), and allows people to think and express opinions from a logical nature with time to think, not simply respond.
+This destroys any back-to-back banters between opposing opinions (always based on emotion, not logic), and allows people to think and express opinions from a logical nature with time to think, not simply respond.

 11. Planning Long Meetings